zzzprojects/learn-orm/tutorials/efcore-naming-conventions/database-setup.md

 }
 ```

-Now when you run your application for the first time, the database will be created containing the following tables and columns with the default naming conventions.
+When you run your application for the first time, the database will be created containing the following tables and columns with the default naming conventions.

 <img src="images/database-1.png" alt="Database created">